cakephp/docs/en/views/helpers/rss.rst

 :php:meth:`Cake\\Controller\\Component\\RequestHandler::isRss()` method,
 otherwise your controller can stay the same::

-    // Modify the Posts Controller action that corresponds to
+    // Modify the Articles Controller action that corresponds to
     // the action which deliver the rss feed, which is the
     // Index action in our example.